dddrrreee/cs140e-20win/labs/13-fat32/PRELAB.md

   A full description.
 Perhaps more detail than you need, but useful for all the weird flags that can pop up.
   5. [linux source](https://elixir.bootlin.com/linux/latest/source/fs/fat/dir.c).
+  6. The file system implementation chapter from the "three easy pieces" book.

 I'm going to redo some hints for FUSE after tomorrow.